AlenVeselic/Keycloak-DotNET-Angular/README.md

    - You can also run it without -d if you like logs.

-4. Due to the volumes line, the realm shoudl be automatically provisioned.
+4. Due to the volumes line, the realm should be automatically provisioned.
+5. Log into keycloak as admin and navigate to the my-realm realm.
-5. Add a user to the my-realm realm.
+6. Add a user to the my-realm realm.

    - add a password in the User's credentials tab,
    - Navigate to Role Mappings, here you can assign either the ADMIN or USER roles.
    - Whenever your change the role, you can refresh the Angular frontend and see that the roles have change.

      - With the network tab open on the Home page, you can also see if your user's authorization challenge succeeds or not on the backend.
+       - This data has now been added to the ADMIN user homepage.

+   - If you assign your test user the view-users role, the angular client also displays the users on the homepage.

+### 4. Running all projects with a VS Code task

+If you've succesfully built all the projects and are using VS Code, you can run all the project using the configured tasks.

+1. Use the keyboard shortcut `CTRL + SHIFT + P`,
+2. Search tasks and find `Run tasks`,
+3. Run the `Run all projects` task
+4. This should open 3 terminals in parallel and display all the pieces of the project in their own window.